gudrunhe/secdec/doc/source/overview.rst

 array([y], dtype=object)

-The second argument of the function :func:`Expression <pySecDec.algebra.Expression>` controls how the variables are distributed between the coefficients and the variables in the underlying :class:`Polynomials <pySecDec.algebra.Polynomial>`.
+The second argument of the function :func:`Expression <pySecDec.algebra.Expression>` controls how the variables are distributed among the coefficients and the variables in the underlying :class:`Polynomials <pySecDec.algebra.Polynomial>`.
 Keep that in mind in order to avoid confusion.
 One can always check which symbols are considered as variables by asking for the ``symbols``: